 It is very unlikely that Wartburg College, a residential college, will cancel classes due to severe weather.
-However, if the need arises, the cancellation will be announced on radio stations KWAY-FM (Waverly, 99.3) and KUNI-FM (Cedar Falls, 90.9 ) and to television channels KGAN-TV 2 (Cedar Rapids), KWWL-TV 7 (Waterloo), and KCRG-TV 9 (Cedar Rapids) and through campus email, the college website (www.wartburg.edu), and the WartburgAlert System.
+However, if the need arises, the cancellation will be announced on radio stations KWAY-FM (Waverly, 99.3) and KUNI-FM (Cedar Falls, 90.9), television channels KGAN-TV 2 (Cedar Rapids), KWWL-TV 7 (Waterloo), and KCRG-TV 9 (Cedar Rapids), and through campus email, the college website (www.wartburg.edu), and the WartburgAlert System.
 Every attempt will be made to cancel classes between 6 and 6:30 a.m. on a weekday and before 5 p.m. on Sunday.

 In the event of severe weather prior to an official college break or the end of a term that creates dangerous driving conditions, the college may keep residence halls open until it is safe to travel.
 This information will be communicated to students via the Wartburg College website and email.

 It is unlikely that classes will be canceled or the college closed for weather.
-If a student, staff member, or faculty is concerned about his or her safety, please rely on your own judgment regarding travel.
+Students, staff, and faculty concerned about safety should rely on their own judgment regarding travel.
 During severe weather, it is up to all of us to provide for our safety.

 1.2 Once that consultation is done, the VPAA will contact the president for a final decision.

 2. If the President and VPAA determine that a weather cancellation is appropriate, the following will occur:

 2.1 The VPAA will contact the vice president for marketing and communication who will: